fairfield-university-ba545/project1-deadlinedemons/FinalResults.md

 # BA 545 Course Project 1: Advanced Preparation of Financial Data
 # Team: DeadlineDemons
----

 ### Research Question
-The overarching research question is “ _What are the determinants of IPO underpricing phenomena?_ ” In this competition, your main purpose is to prepare the data for predictive models answering the overarching research question.
+The overarching research question is “_What are the determinants of IPO underpricing phenomena?_” In this competition, your main purpose is to prepare the data for predictive models answering the overarching research question.

 ### Data Dictionary
 See attached ‘Data Dictionary’ document ('DataDictionary20190115.pdf').